Frequently Asked Questions

 Community members with a valid Cincinnati Public Library or other SWON library card may create an account that offers local borrowing privileges.
 Community users may only borrow up to five (5) books at one time.

 OhioLINK & media items are subject to fees of $.50 per day.
 Circulating "Reserve" items are subject to overdue fees of $1.00 per day.
 Laptops are subject to overdue fees of $5.00 per hour.

 All other items incur a fine at 30 days overdue.
 At this point, items are considered "lost" & bills are sent out.
 The fee for lost materials from the Cincinnati State Library is a minimum of $100. per item.
 The fee for lost OhioLINK material is a minimum of $125. per item.
-If these items are later returned, the fee may sometimes be negotiated; please contact the Coordinator of Circulation Services at 513.569.1695 for more information.
+If the item is returned in acceptable condition within one year of the original due date, the $85. fine may be reduced to an amount no lower than $35.
+Please contact the Coordinator of Circulation Services at 513.569.1695 for more information.